DataDog/integrations-extras/uptycs/README.md

 Uptycs mitigates risk by prioritizing your responses to threats, vulnerabilities, misconfigurations, sensitive data exposure, and compliance requirements across your modern attack surface - all accessible through a single user interface and data model.
 This includes the capability to correlate threat activity as it traverses on-prem and cloud boundaries, providing a more comprehensive enterprise-wide security posture.
 Looking for acronym coverage?
 We've got you covered with CNAPP, CWPP, CSPM, KSPM, CIEM, CDR, and XDR.
 Start with your Detection Cloud, utilize Google-like search, and the attack surface coverage you need today.
 Stay prepared for what lies ahead.

-For more, please visit: [Uptycs][1]
+For more, please visit [the Uptycs website][1]

-The [Uptycs][1] integration enables you to ingest your Uptycs alerts and detection into Datadog events.
+The Uptycs integration enables you to ingest your Uptycs alerts and detection into Datadog events.

 ### Alert Details